Christmas Market in Heraklion

 Children have a wide range of recreational activities - from the playgrounds with old fashion installations, sports games, hands-on workshops, and cartoon watching in Santa’s house, to skating on an artificial ice rink, bungee-jumping, or even the modern video games and 3D journeys with VR glasses.

-Near the exit, a cottage with walls full of hundreds of written messages - a sort of post office - arouses the enthusiasm of the children and the inspiration of the adults.
+Near the exit, a cottage with walls full of hundreds of written messages - a post office - arouses the enthusiasm of the children and the inspiration of the adults.
 Here, a cheerful elf helps everyone to write their letter with wishes and then leave it for Santa Claus, clung to the wall with push pins.
 We do not miss the chance to become children again!
 An infinite joy fills our hearts as we put on paper our hopes and desires for ourselves, our loved ones, and people around the world.

 Heraklion - the Vibrant City of Winter Nights

-What a wonderful time of year!
+What a wonderful time of the year!

 Merry Christmas, everyone!